Administrative Procedure 140

 includes all Division-owned technology devices—servers, computers, laptops, mobile devices, tablets, wireless networks, printers, displays, projectors, audio systems, software and hardware.

 includes all wired and wireless computer networks in the Division.

 refers to all employees, contractors, students, and volunteers using Division Network equipment.

-- The Director of Information Technologies is responsible for the security of the network including safeguarding computers through the use of the firewall to protect staff and students from illegal or objectionable material/content.
+- The Director of Information Technologies is responsible for the security of the network, including safeguarding computers through the use of the firewall to protect staff and students from illegal or objectionable material and content.